danielbodnar/awesome-stars/README.md

 ## awesome-list

+- [elangosundar/awesome-README-templates](https://github.com/elangosundar/awesome-README-templates) - A collection of awesome readme templates to display on your github profile.
+- [toolleeo/cli-apps](https://github.com/toolleeo/cli-apps) - The largest Awesome Curated list of CLI/TUI applications with source data organized into CSV files
+- [Kikobeats/awesome-cli](https://github.com/Kikobeats/awesome-cli) - A curated list of awesome resources for building immersive CLI experiences.
+- [aashutoshrathi/awesome-bashrc](https://github.com/aashutoshrathi/awesome-bashrc) - 🚀 Collection of bash snippets/aliases that will save your time on the terminal
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services
 - [ZoranPandovski/awesome-testing-tools](https://github.com/ZoranPandovski/awesome-testing-tools) - 🚀 A curated list of awesome testing tools 🚀
 - [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects